Random String Generator

 Is it safe to generate secrets in the browser?

 Yes.
-All generation happens locally using your browser's built-in crypto API.
-No strings are sent to any server, and nothing is stored after you close the page.
-This is safer than server-side generators where your secrets traverse the network.
+Generation happens locally using your browser's built-in crypto API, which is safer than server-side generators where secrets traverse the network.
+See our processing model for the full handling description.
 For additional security, consider using the Hash Generator to derive fixed-length hashes from generated strings.

 What is entropy and how many bits do I need?